Rezix93/myStuff/LTTNG/spark-example/new logs.md

 ### executorRunTime vs executorCPUTime
 `executorRunTime` measures the total time taken by a task from start to finish, including both computation time and waiting time for resources or data.
 It's the wall-clock time for task execution. `executorCPUTime`, on the other hand, measures only the CPU time consumed by the task for computation, excluding any I/O waiting time, data shuffle time, or time spent waiting for other resources.
 It provides a measure of how much CPU work the task did, offering insights into the task's computational efficiency.

+### resultSerializationTime vs executorDeserializeTime

+`resultSerializationTime` measures the time taken to serialize the result of a task before sending it back to the driver, indicating how long it takes to prepare the result for transmission over the network. `executorDeserializeTime`, in contrast, tracks the time spent to deserialize the task data at the executor side before the task execution begins.
+Essentially, `resultSerializationTime` is about converting task output to a network-transmittable form, while `executorDeserializeTime` is about converting received data into a form that the executor can process for task execution.

 ### General